pushpk/blog/_posts/2020-05-04-Sharing-Data-Between-Angular-Components.md

 {: refdef}

-As Angular Project Grows and you start to divide your code into multiple components, there will be need to pass data around between components,
+As Angular Project Grows and you start to divide your code into multiple components, there will be need to pass data around between components, <br>

 Now these components could be related or not, and where I say related, I specifically mean, Parent-child or Child-Parent Relationship, For related components first, following are different ways data can be passed